bgamari/ghc-wiki-import/type-functions-type-checking.md

 However, this difference in complexity applies only to the type checking of expression whose types involve data and type synonym families, respectively.
-Type checking of the declarations themselves is not that different; in fact, data/newtype family declarations require more effort as they introduce data type constructors, which need to be handled as well.
+Type checking of the declarations themselves is not that different; in fact, data family declarations require more effort as they introduce data type constructors, which need to be handled as well.
 However, a lot of machinery can be re-used from vanilla algebraic data types.

 ### Type checking family declarations and family instances